waqaarkhan92/Oblicore/EP_Compliance_Onboarding_Flow_Specification.md

 - **Incomplete Onboarding:** Send reminder after 24 hours if incomplete
   - Trigger: Background job checks for incomplete onboarding after 24 hours
   - Query: `SELECT * FROM user_onboarding_progress WHERE user_id = :user_id AND created_at < NOW() - INTERVAL '24 hours' AND completed_at IS NULL AND skipped = false`
-  - Email template: "Complete your EP Compliance setup" (see Notification & Messaging 2.4)
+  - Email template: "Complete your Oblicore setup" (see Notification & Messaging 2.4)
 - **Progress Update:** Show progress in reminder email
   - Completed steps: "You've completed X of Y steps"
   - Next step: "Your next step is: [step name]"